-When you make decisions about what to work on, you will, of course, have time-specific items (things that are due today), but other than that, you can evaluate your Next Actions list by…
+When you make decisions about what to work on, you will, of course, have time-specific items (things that are due today or on a specific date), but other than that, you can evaluate your Next Actions list by…

 - Context: The idea is you can only do tasks that are possible in your current environment or situation.
 For example, if I need to record an episode of The Productivity Show, I need to be somewhere quiet with good Internet, most likely in my office.
 I can’t record from my car or in Starbucks.
 Frankly, this is an area of GTD that has not aged well now that everyone is online at all times.
 Going crazy with contexts is one of our 5 GTD Mistakes Almost Everyone Makes, so our recommendation is to use contexts lightly and make sure they are helping you.

 - Time Available: On the other hand, the time available is essential.
-When I planned my day, I knew that I had our Daily Huddle at 9 am.
-It made no sense to try to make significant progress writing this article around then because I knew I would be disrupted.
+When I planned my day, I looked at my Google Calendar events and knew that I had our Daily Huddle at 8 am.
+It made no sense to try to start a new project or attempt to make significant progress writing this article around then because I knew I would be disrupted.
 It made more sense to knock off some smaller tasks leading up to the huddle and then focus on this larger task after, which is exactly what I did.